5 Star Service

 |Dimensions ((LxWxH)||90 x 90 x 33mm||225 x 185 x 44mm|

-Virtual devices are what they sound like - devices in the Fibaro controller that aren't linked to physical devices.
-Virtual devices are very useful for controlling devices via other networks, such as AV equipment that can be controlled from your Wi-Fi/Ethernet system (HTTP).
+Virtual devices are what they sound like - devices in the Fibaro controller that aren't physical devices.
+Virtual devices are very useful for controlling devices via other networks, such as AV equipment that can be controlled from your Wi-Fi/Ethernet system (IP Strings).
 They are also useful to create a simple button in the Fibaro App that can control a number of scenes - quickly and easily.

 To create Virtual devices that control scenes you need to use LUA, therefore, these types of Virtual Devices cannot be created in HC Lite.

-Virtual Devices can be created that control products via the IP network (Wi-Fi or Ethernet), via HTTP requests.
-These are fully supported in HC Lite as they use a different type of Virtual Device configuration and command protocol (HTTP Strings).
+Virtual Devices can be created that control products via the IP network (Wi-Fi or Ethernet), using IP and HTTP requests.
+These are fully supported in HC Lite as they use a different type of Virtual Device configuration and command protocol (IP/HTTP Strings).

 Lili is a voice activation and recognition program in the Fibaro system, similar to Siri in iOS.
 This is a useful feature to activate different parts of your system and scenes by voice rather than using a smartphone app, remote control or manual switch.